 The annuals need good friable soil, suitable weather, and water to grow well.
 Make use of compost if you want to have plenty of flowers blooming.

-Some tender annuals include:
+Some other annuals include:

 - Mexican sunflower